 BETTY nguyen, founder of nomoon travel

-Betty is Tulum Travel’s Founder and Editor.
-A go-to Tulum travel expert, she launched both Tulum Travel and Tulum Yachts.
+Betty is Go Tulum Travel’s Founder and Creative Director.
+A go-to Tulum travel expert, she launched both Go Tulum Travel and Tulum Yachts.
 Follow her travels on Instagram.